-This inquiry was initiated to meet national and EU requirements for e-Commerce variables, and is conducted under article 10 of Regulation (EC) No 808/2004 of the European Parliament of the Council of 21 April 2004.
+This inquiry was initiated to meet national and EU requirements for e-Commerce variables, and is conducted under Regulation (EU) 2019/2152 and Statistics (Information & Communication Technologies Survey) Order 2021 (S.I.
+No. 94 of 2021).

 The survey results, which cover a sample of companies with 10+ employees, are grossed to the relevant populations using the latest available grossing factors from the Census of Industrial Production (CIP), Annual Services Inquiry (ASI) and Building and Construction Inquiry (BCI).